 * There has been a big drop in the number of women who die giving birth but the progress falls short of the goal.

 * Globally, more than half of all maternal deaths were concentrated in six countries: Afghanistan, Democratic Republic of Congo, Ethiopia, India, Nigeria, and Pakistan.

 Goal: to halt and begin to reverse the spread of HIV/AIDS.
 Achieve by 2010 universal access to treatment for HIV and AIDS.
 Halt and begin to reverse the incidence of malaria and other major diseases.

 * Results have been mixed.
 An estimated 33 million people were living with HIV/AIDS in 2008.
 There were an estimated 2.7 million new infections and about 2 million AIDS-related deaths in 2008.

-* Africa is the region most heavily affected, accounting for more than two-thirds of all people living with HIV and nearly three-quarters of AIDS-related deaths in 2008.
+* Africa is the region most heavily affected, accounting for over two-thirds of all people living with HIV and nearly three-quarters of AIDS-related deaths in 2008.
 Women are most affected, accounting for about 60 percent of those living with HIV in Africa.

 Goal: to integrate sustainable development into national policies and reverse environmental losses; reduce the rate of loss of biodiversity by 2010; halve the number of people living without safe drinking water and basic sanitation.

 * Expanding access to safe drinking water is on track globally in most regions.